 It is generally advisable, and sometimes required by GAAP, for all state agencies and component units to initially implement new GASB pronouncements on a schedule that is specifically coordinated with the State of South Carolina’s implementation plans.
 This is especially true if the new pronouncement changes accounts or account balances presented in the financial statements and/or reduces or eliminates previously required disclosures.
 The Comptroller General has issued the directive that new pronouncements will be implemented on the required date and there will be no early implementations.

-The new GASB pronouncements that apply to fiscal year 2018 are as follows:
+The new GASB pronouncements that apply to fiscal year 2019 are as follows:

-Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, is intended to improve accounting and financial reporting by state and local governments for post employment benefits other than pensions (other postemployment benefits or OPEB).
-It also improves information provided by state and local governmental employers about financial support for OPEB that is provided by other entities.
-This Statement results from a comprehensive review of the effectiveness of existing standards of accounting and financial reporting for all postemployment benefits (pensions and OPEB) with regard to providing decision-useful information, supporting assessments of accountability and interperiod equity, and creating transparency.

-Statement No. 81, Irrevocable Split-Interest Agreements, improves accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.

-Statement No. 85, Omnibus 2017, addresses practice issues that have been identified during implementation and application of certain GASB Statements.
-This Statement addresses a variety of topics including issues related to blending component units, goodwill, fair value measurement and application, and postemployment benefits (pensions and other postemployment benefits [OPEB]).

-Statement No. 86, Certain Debt Extinguishment Issues, improves consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources—resources other than the proceeds of refunding debt—are placed in an irrevocable trust for the sole purpose of extinguishing debt.
-This Statement also improves accounting and financial reporting for prepaid insurance on debt that is extinguished and notes to financial statements for debt that is defeased in substance.
+Statement No. 83, Certain Asset Retirement Obligations, addresses accounting and ﬁnancial reporting for certain asset retirement obligations (AROs).
+An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
+A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in this Statement.

+Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, is to improve the information that is disclosed in notes to government ﬁnancial statements related to debt, including direct borrowings and direct placements.
+It also clariﬁes which liabilities governments should include when disclosing information related to debt.

 GFOA CERTIFICATE OF ACHIEVEMENT FOR EXCELLENCE IN FINANCIAL REPORTING

 The State of South Carolina’s policy is to prepare the statewide CAFR in accordance with the requirements for the Government Finance Officers Association’s (GFOA’s) Certificate of Achievement for Excellence in Financial Reporting.
 The 2005 edition of Governmental Accounting, Auditing, and Financial Reporting (otherwise known as the “Blue Book”) is an excellent resource to use in ensuring compliance with GFOA’s reporting requirements.